 If you are entitled to a LSI APB this will already have been assessed and notified to you by your authority.
 The value as notified will continue to increase in line with Pensions Increase Orders.
 It will be paid to you when you become entitled to receive your main FPS benefits.
 No further LSI APBs will be awarded.

 These are additional benefits paid through pension contributions which are in addition to your main final salary (such as CPD).
 APBs are a way of ensuring that a part of your pay which is pensionable but which you may not be in receipt of at the end of your service is recognised as contributions have been paid on this part.

-The way in which APBs work is that you pay basic pension contributions on the relevant element of pay, and the authority pays contributions at the employer’s contribution rate.
-The contributions which have been paid by you and the authority over the previous 12 months are totalled on every 1 July and the sum is then used to “buy” an amount of APB for that year by reference to factors provided by the Scheme Actuary.
-The amounts of APB at the end of each year are index-linked.
-They are totalled and paid to you as an additional pension when you become eligible to receive your main FPS2006 pension.
-But note that if your main FPS pension is paid on member-initiated or authority-initiated early retirement, the APB would be subject to an actuarially assessed reduction.
+You and your Employer will pay the basic pension contribution on the additional pensionable amount.
+The total contributions paid by you and your Employer over the previous 12 months are totalled on every 1 July and this amount is used to “buy” an amount of APB for that year.
+They are totalled and paid to you as an additional pension when you become eligible to receive your main FPS1992 pension.